rhubarb

 Our farmers are a large part of our story because 85% of our ingredient costs go straight to Maine farms.

-We currently get our rhubarb from two Maine Farms:
+We get our rhubarb from these Maine Farms: